NHL All-Star Game: Future

 The 2026 All-Star Game was to be hosted by the New York Islanders at UBS Arena, at an undetermined date prior to the Olympics.
-In late-April 2025, it was reported that the NHL had canceled the event, in favour of hosting a non-competition "kickoff" for the 2026 Winter Olympics (which will feature NHL players).
+In late-April 2025, it was reported that the NHL had canceled the event, in favour of hosting a non-competition "kickoff" for the 2026 Winter Olympics (which featured NHL players).
 On May 5, 2025, it was reported that the NHL was considering some form of "international" event in lieu of the All-Star Game, amid the success of the 4 Nations Face-Off.
 New York governor Kathy Hochul called upon the NHL to fulfill its commitment to provide an event at the same or similar scale to the All-Star Game, expressing disappointment at its plans to hold a different event than awarded.
 Several months later, in October 2025, the NHL canceled the 2026 Olympic event entirely, instead reportedly awarding UBS Arena the 2027 All-Star Game.